 1. A Western Division AFS member or sub-unit must submit the application.

-2. Applications must be received no later than March 15, 2013 for consideration.
+2. Applications must be received no later than December 1, 2014 (COB Mountain Time) for consideration.

 a.
 Project Titles